Evaluation and Assessment #6

 The iSchool runs several online open houses throughout the year.

-Recruitment is also carried out at various professional conferences.
+Recruitment is also carried out at various professional conferences and through social media.
 Recognizing that there are many variables that influence the decision to attend graduate school, the School of Information (iSchool) at San Jose State University employs an integrated, cross-channel marketing approach to its student recruitment plan, targeting both a prospective student audience and a referral audience by utilizing various marketing channels.

 Target audience demographics and geographic regions are selected based on research such as data compiled from surveys of new students and alumni, website visitor statistics, and competitive analysis.
 For example, the School uses this research to develop a prospective student profile and identify target states in which to place advertising.